AlexanderRosol/database_project_final/README.md

 The project is written in **Rust** for its performance and handling low-level tasks like bulk data import.
 Its ecosystem has a library called orientdb-client, which directly interacts with OrientDB’s binary protocol.

-We have no code written in *C*,but due to *Rust* dependencies that require *C*, it has to be installed.
+We have no code written in *C*, but due to *Rust* dependencies that require *C*, it has to be installed.

 Since OrientDB is Java-based, it requires a *Java* to run.
 We recommend *Java 11*, because OrientDB is does not work properly with newer versions due to changes in internal Java APIs, causing a lot of runtime issues.